 How To View Private Facebook Profiles & Pictures

-So, what is there left to do?
-Well, in previous iterations of the site, you could actually manipulate a Facebook profile URL with the person’s name to see some of their timeline and images, though this exploit has long been fixed.
-Likewise, other exploits and cracks in Facebook’s armor, like the ability to use a Facebook graph URL to access private Facebook images or the option to use third-party tools to circumvent Facebook’s own privacy locks, have all been patched and sealed.
-And overall, this is a really good thing—you don’t want users to be able to see your own private Facebook feed, so it only makes sense that you cannot see other profiles.
-That said, if you absolutely need to view someone’s private Facebook profile, could there be a way?
-Certainly some sort of exploit or hack must exist, even in 2018.
+So if the person you’re interested in does have a private profile, what can you do?
+Well, there used to be technological weaknesses in the Facebook site that would allow you to get at least some of the information you’re interested in despite the privacy settings.
+Previously, you could actually manipulate a Facebook profile URL with the person’s name to see some of their timeline and images, though this exploit has long been fixed.
+Other similar exploits and cracks in Facebook’s armor, like the ability to use a Facebook graph URL to access private Facebook images or the option to use third-party tools to circumvent Facebook’s own privacy locks, have all been patched and sealed.

 The Long Game